georgealexakis/multispectral_processing/README.md

 ### Permissions

-Change permissions to all python files to executable with the command bellow for each file:
+Change permissions to all python files to be executable with the command bellow:

 ```
 $ roscd multispectral_processing/src